maryletteroa/maryletteroa.github.io/_tabs/about.md

 order: 4
 ---

-> This site is currently a work-in-progress as I'm transitioning from an old site.
-Please bear with the changes, and WELCOME nonetheless!
-Thanks for stopping by!
-{: .prompt-tip }

-Hi I'm Marylette.

-A data engineer / analyst, doodler, and programmer.
-I mostly write about what I learn here. ☕
+Hello!

+This website is my personal website wherein I write about things I learn, my thoughts, as well as showcase some of my personal projects.

+Thanks for stopping by.